 Skip menu

-The smell of roasted chestnuts, local gastronomic specialties, craft products and many gift ideas for friends and family.
-But where to go to see the Christmas markets in Italy?
+The smell of roasted chestnuts, local culinary specialities, handicrafts and many gift ideas for friends and family.
+Where do you go to see the Christmas markets in Italy?

 6 minutes

-With the Christmas period approaching, it’s time to start planning when and where to go to see the Christmas markets.
-Surrounded by colored lights and festively decorated fir trees, Christmas villages are a choice destination for your Christmas holidays in Italy.
+With the Christmas season approaching, it's time to start planning when and where to go to see the Christmas markets.
+Surrounded by colourful lights and festively decorated fir trees, Christmas villages are a popular destination for your Christmas holidays in Italy.

-As early as the end of November, Christmas market stalls begin to populate cities from north to south.
+As early as the end of November, Christmas market stalls start to appear in cities from north to south.

-Here are the 10 most beautiful Christmas markets in Italy, ordered from north to south of the peninsula.
+Here are the 10 most beautiful Christmas markets in Italy, arranged from north to south of the peninsula.

 Merano Christmas Markets